EAterminator/EAterminator.github.io/_pages/about.md

 [Email](mailto:12210315@mail.sustech.edu.cn) / [Github](https://github.com/EAterminator) /

 # News
+Oct 31st, 2025: Awarded the "Rixin" Scholarship in SUSTech (9/~4000).

 July 21st, 2025: Finished my travels and returned to Shenzhen.
-What an experience!

-July 17th, 2025: Presented our poster Synthesizing Images on Perceptual Boundaries of ANNs for Uncovering and Manipulating Human Perceptual Variability at ICML2025, Vancouver, Canada!
+July 17th, 2025: Presented our poster Synthesizing Images on Perceptual Boundaries of ANNs for Uncovering and Manipulating Human Perceptual Variability at ICML2025, Vancouver, Canada.

-July 4th, 2025: Gave an oral presentation of our work Synthesizing Images on Perceptual Boundaries of ANNs for Uncovering Human Perceptual Variability on Facial Expressions at IJCNN2025, Rome, Italy!
+July 4th, 2025: Gave an oral presentation of our work Synthesizing Images on Perceptual Boundaries of ANNs for Uncovering Human Perceptual Variability on Facial Expressions at IJCNN2025, Rome, Italy.

 July 1st, 2025: Started my journey of attending 2 conferences(ICML & IJCNN) and traveling around the world!

 May 1st, 2025: Our work, [Synthesizing Images on Perceptual Boundaries of ANNs for Uncovering and Manipulating Human Perceptual Variability](https://arxiv.org/abs/2505.03641), has been accepted at ICML 2025!
 So happy to see my work recognized by the community!
-Check out our [project website](https://eaterminator.github.io/BAM/) for more details!
+Check out our [project website](https://eaterminator.github.io/BAM/) for more details.

 April 28th, 2025: I finished my exhange at University of Toronto with GPA 4/4 (all A+)!
 Such an incredible journey!

-April 1st, 2025: Our work, [Synthesizing Images on Perceptual Boundaries of ANNs for Uncovering Human Perceptual Variability on Facial Expressions](https://arxiv.org/abs/2507.14549), has been accepted at IJCNN 2025 as an oral presentation!
+April 1st, 2025: Our work, [Synthesizing Images on Perceptual Boundaries of ANNs for Uncovering Human Perceptual Variability on Facial Expressions](https://arxiv.org/abs/2507.14549), has been accepted at IJCNN 2025 as an **oral** presentation.

-Jan 12th, 2025: I started my exchange at University of Toronto!
+Jan 12th, 2025: I started my exchange at University of Toronto.

-Jan 1st, 2025: I started my internship at Columbia University, working with Professor Junhao Wen on modeling disease heterogeneity!
+Jan 1st, 2025: I started my internship at Columbia University, working with Professor Junhao Wen on modeling disease heterogeneity.